robertsweetman/module_4/mdbook/src/1_current_state.md

 <!--

+Critically evaluate the design and implementation of organisational data architecture against business initiatives

 RUBRIC - B

 Analyses organisational data architecture, focusing on its alignment with business initiatives.
 Provides clear and actionable recommendations for improvement.